Companies are once again opening for business, but it’s a very different world to the one when lockdown began.

 4. There’s still funding and government support available

 An alarming number of businesses still haven’t applied for coronavirus grants and support they are entitled too.
 While some schemes have now closed there’s a number still open for applications.
 This varies between local authorities, but it’s well worth having a look online or getting in touch with your accountant if you haven’t already.
+There is also the possibility that your company could benefit from a business grant, it might be worth taking the time to see how to apply for a small business grant.

 There’s also more support in the form of bounce back loans, which can see up to £50k in your bank within 48 hours of applying.
 Obviously, you need to think carefully about the repayments but these have been life saving for many businesses.